agonqorolli/minimarket-server/README.md

 # MiniMarket Server
-Serverless Infrastructure of MiniMarket App
+Serverless Infrastructure of MiniMarket App.
+React implementation of MiniMarket Server can be found in this [repo](https://github.com/agonqorolli/minimarket-client), and live hosting of such app can be found [here](https://main.d2jsglc8ny66a.amplifyapp.com/).

 ---